Worksheet: Relative Motion

 - AAn inclined line with an angle of to the position axis

-- BA parabola symmetric about the positive time axis
+- BA parabola symmetric about the positive position axis

-- CA parabola symmetric about the positive position axis
+- CA parabola symmetric about the negative position axis

-- DA parabola symmetric about the negative position axis
+- DA parabola symmetric about the positive time axis

 - EA parabola symmetric about the negative time axis